What is Marvel Trumps Hate?

 Winners donate directly to organizations.
 The event team and creators do NOT receive money at any point.
 To confirm that winners have donated their winning amount or more, we ask for proof of donation.
 For more information, please refer to our Donation Guide.

 How can I see the works made for Marvel Trumps Hate?

-Once the auction is over, you’ll be able to find them in our MTH 2018 Collection tag or AO3 collection, but it’s up to the creators and auction winners whether or not to share the work.
+Once the auction is over, you’ll be able to find them in our MTH 2023 tag, MTH 2023 AO3 collection, or MTH fills Discord channel, but it’s up to the creators and auction winners whether or not to share the work publicly.

 Please refer to our How to Participate page.

 You may, only if it’s a physical fanwork (art, craft, etc.) that can be shipped to the winner after the auction.